gamesbook/protograf/docs/source/customised_shapes.rst

 -----------
 `^ <hexagon_>`_

-Radii are like spokes of a bicycle wheel; they are drawn from the vertices of a Hexagon towards its centre.
+Radii are like spokes of a bicycle wheel; they are drawn from the centre of a Hexagon towards its vertices.

 .. |hrf| image:: images/custom/hexagon/radii_flat.png
    :width: 330